tirnak/data-processing-flow/README.md

 - Regular job triggering can be done via crontab within resulting docker image
 - Out of MVP scope: cleaning of input/intermediate/output files
 - The interval to rerun the job will be 1 minute.
 As the minimum interval, supported by crontab.
+- For the MVP, Python3 will be used.
+Type checks, format checks, unit testing is out of MPV.
+- Minimum validation will be done for the MVP

 #### project Configuration
 Would consist of the following entries: